hanseatics/BottomBar/README.md

 ## Apps using BottomBar

+  * FragNav : An Android Library for managing multiple stacks of Fragments.
+BottomBar is used in the sample app.

 Send me a pull request with modified README.md to get a shoutout!

 ## Contributions

 Feel free to create issues.

 **Don't send me pull requests just yet, not until the dust settles.**